Lobet Gott in seinen Reichen, BWV 11: Scoring and structure

 The structure shows symmetry around the central chorale.
 Expansive chorale movements using the complete orchestra frame the work.
 Both parts contain besides the bible narration (rec.) a reflective accompagnato recitative (acc.) and an aria with obbligato instruments.
 In the following table of the movements, the scoring is taken the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Alfred Dürr, using the symbol for common time (4/4).
+Dürr gives the duration as 32 minutes.
 The timpani always play with the trumpets and are not mentioned.

 Movements

 The Bach scholar Richard D. P. Jones compares the Christmas Oratorio and the Ascension Oratorio and arrives at similarities:

 The oratorio is similar especially to Part VI of the Christmas Oratorio which also begins with an extended opening chorus and a chorale fantasia as a conclusion.
+Bach derived the opening chorus and two arias of earlier works.

 1

-The festive opening chorus, "Lobet Gott in seinen Reichen", is believed to be based on a movement from the lost secular cantata Froher Tag, verlangte Stunden, BWV Anh.
+The festive opening chorus expressing praise, "Lobet Gott in seinen Reichen", is believed to be based on a movement from the lost secular cantata Froher Tag, verlangte Stunden, BWV Anh.
 18. The movement has no fugue, but dance-like elements and Lombard rhythm.
+The orchestra with trumpets, flutes and oboes, begins with extended concertante music.
+The choir enters in homophony, with its own themes.
+Two middle sections, similar to each other, have syncopated themes in minor modes, but the general praise prevails there as well.

 2

 Bach marks the first recitative of bible narration "Recit. nach dem ersten Chor" (Recitative after the first chorus).
-It is sung by the Evangelista (Evangelist), which Bach assigns to the tenor singing secco recitative.
+It is sung by the Evangelista (Evangelist), which Bach assigns to the tenor singing secco recitative, following an old tradition.
 The action begins, "Der Herr Jesus hub seine Hände auf" (The Lord Jesus lifted up His hands), with Jesus blessing the disciples and leaving them.